Iron ore mining in Western Australia: History

 While the Pilbara iron ore deposits were known, such as the Mount Whaleback deposit discovered in 1957 by Stan Hilditch, it was not until 1960, when the Australian government lifted the embargo on iron ore exports that it had put in place because of concerns the mineral was in short supply, that mining began in earnest.
 Up until the mid-1960s, iron ore production in Western Australia, and Australia as a whole, was negligible, in the range of less than 10 million tons a year.
 By the mid-1970s, this figure had reached 100 million tonnes, with the majority coming from Western Australia.
-Production slightly declined in the 1980s but it improved in the 1990s, reaching 150 million tonnes for the country by 1997 and 200 million tonnes by 2003.
+Production slightly declined in the 1980s, but it improved in the 1990s, reaching 150 million tonnes for the country by 1997 and 200 million tonnes by 2003.

 The first mine in the Pilbara, the Goldsworthy mine, was developed in 1965 by Mount Goldsworthy Mining Associates, a joint venture between the British-owned Consolidated Goldfields (Aust) Pty Ltd, Cyprus Mines Corporation of Los Angeles, and Utah Construction & Mining Company of San Francisco.
 A private railway line, the Goldsworthy railway, as well as port facilities at Finucane Island, Port Hedland, were also constructed.
-On 1 June 1966, the first shipment of iron ore from the Pilbara left on board the Harvey S. Mudd.
+On 1 June 1966, the first shipment of iron ore from the Pilbara left on board Harvey S. Mudd.

 BHP's operations in Newman date back to 1968, when the Mount Whaleback mine was opened, the biggest single open-pit iron ore mine in the world.
 A new town, Mount Newman, was constructed, as well as a 426 kilometre railway line, the Mount Newman railway.
-The first train left Mount Newman on 1 January 1969 and the first shipment of Newman ore left port on 1 April 1969 on board of the Osumi Maru.
+The first train left Mount Newman on 1 January 1969 and the first shipment of Newman ore left port on 1 April 1969 on board of Osumi Maru.
 Newman remained a "closed" company town until 1981.